google-parfait/confidential-federated-compute/reference_values/kms/README.md

 This directory holds the `oak.attestation.v1.ReferenceValues` for the Key Management Service.
-These reference values are used by the KMS for peer-to-peer attestation and match reference values used by client applications for client-to-server attestation (although older clients may use older reference values in certain circumstances).
+These reference values are used by the KMS for peer-to-peer attestation and (mostly) match reference values used by client applications for client-to-server attestation.
+Older clients may use older reference values in certain circumstances, and clients may not verify the kernel command line if they were built without a regex library.

 KMS `ReferenceValues` specify the TEE's required hardware root of trust (e.g.
 AMD SEV-SNP), minimum CPU TCB versions, as well as a number of public signing